American Government

 Political science explores how laws are made and enforced, how citizens choose their leaders, and how leaders and citizens interact to affect social, economic, and global outcomes.

-Political scientists study a wide range of topics, including the structure and function of governments, the implementation of public policies, the political psychology of individuals and groups, and the dynamics of political processes.
 For an in-depth description of the field of political science, see the free article provided by Encyclopedia Britannica's public website.

 Political science is one of the most interdisciplinary disciplines studied in the social sciences.
 It draws from law, history, economics, public policy, sociology, psychology, philosophy, and many other disciplines.